darinz/DL/12_CV/10_video_analysis.md

 - **MOTA/MOTP** (Multiple Object Tracking Accuracy/Precision)
 - **IDF1** (ID F1-score for tracking)

+> **Did you know?** MOTA penalizes false positives, missed targets, and identity switches, making it a comprehensive tracking metric.

 ---

 ## 5. Practical Example: Video Action Recognition Pipeline

+Below is a pseudocode pipeline for video action recognition using a 3D CNN:

 ```python
 # Pseudocode for a video action recognition pipeline